Anthony Johnson (colonist)

-He later became a tobacco farmer in Maryland.
-He attained great wealth after completing his term as an indentured servant, and has been referred to as "'the black patriarch' of the first community of Negro property owners in America".
+He later became a tobacco farmer in the Province of Maryland.
+He attained great wealth after completing his term as an indentured servant and has been referred to as "'the black patriarch' of the first community of Negro property owners in America".

 Biography

 Early life

-In the early 1620s, Portuguese slave traders captured the man who would later be known as Anthony Johnson in Portuguese Angola, named him António, and sold him into the Atlantic slave trade.
-António was bought by a colonist in Virginia.
+In the early 1620s, African slave traders kidnapped the man who would later be known as Anthony Johnson in Portuguese Angola and sold him to Portuguese slavers, who named him António and sold him into the Atlantic slave trade.
+A colonist in Virginia acquired António.
 As an indentured servant, António worked for a merchant at the Virginia Company.
 He was also received into the Roman Catholic Church.

+Servitude in Virginia

 He sailed to Virginia in 1621 aboard the James.
 The Virginia Muster (census) of 1624 lists his name as "Antonio not given," recorded as "a Negro" in the "notes" column.
-Historians have some dispute as to whether this was the same António later known as Anthony Johnson, as the census lists several men named "Antonio".
+Historians dispute whether this was the same António later known as Anthony Johnson, as the census lists several men named "Antonio".
 This one is considered the most likely.

-Johnson was sold as an indentured servant to a white planter named Bennet to work on his Virginia tobacco farm.
-(Slave laws were not passed until 1661 in Virginia; prior to that date, Africans were not officially considered to be slaves).
+Johnson was sold as an "indentured servant" to merchant Edward Bennett to work on his Virginia tobacco farm, Warrosquoake, on the southern bank of the James River.
+Slave laws were not passed until 1661 in Virginia; before that date, Africans were not officially considered to be enslaved.

 Such workers typically worked under a limited indenture contract for four to seven years to pay off their passage, room, board, lodging, and freedom dues.
 In the early colonial years, most Africans in the Thirteen Colonies were held under such contracts of limited indentured servitude.
-With the exception of those indentured for life, they were released after a contracted period.
+Except for those indentured for life, they were released after a contracted period.
 Those who managed to survive their period of indenture would receive land and equipment after their contracts expired or were bought out.
 Most white laborers in this period also came to the colony as indentured servants.

-António almost died in the Indian massacre of 1622, when Bennet's plantation was attacked.
+António almost died in the Indian massacre of 1622 when Bennett's plantation was attacked.
 The Powhatan, who were the indigenous people dominant at that time in the Tidewater region of Virginia, were attempting to evict the colonists.
 They raided the settlement where Johnson worked on Good Friday and killed 52 of the 57 men present.

-In 1623, a black woman named Mary arrived aboard the ship Margaret.
+In 1623, a Black woman named Mary arrived aboard the ship Margaret.
 She was brought to work on the same plantation as António, where she was the only woman present.
 António and Mary married and lived together for more than forty years.